lpmi-13/current-projects/README.md

 ## 57) Recreate CV in HTML with Gatsby

-## 58) Make tIPnder web app a PWA
-- offline-first SPA with preact

 ## 60) Use vector comparison to find poorly written exam distractors
 - maybe BERT would be better for this, not sure
 - get data set of exams with questions/distractors